Planning gets underway for new West Midlands railway station

 The new Aldridge station is set to open during 2027 and will feature a single platform alongside a car park with 40 spaces and road access from Westfield Drive.

-Once operational, the station will see half-hourly services to town centre where an interchange will connect passengers easily with services to and further afield.
+Once operational, the station will see half-hourly services to Walsall town centre where an interchange will connect passengers easily with services to and further afield.

 Network Rail route director Denise Wetton meets with partners at Aldridge station site